thalestas/boot-and-compile-process/README.md

 ## Rpi U-boot Compilation
-This repository describe how to compile bootloader, linux kernel and busybox to some boards like Raspberry Pi and BeagleBone.
+This repository describe how to compile bootloader, linux kernel and busybox to Raspberry Pi and BeagleBone.